pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 #### asTimeSpan
-Gets variant value as TimeSpan
+Gets a variant value as TimeSpan.

 > `public` asTimeSpan(): number

 - **returns**: number - value as TimeSpan.

-Sets variant value as TimeSpan
+Sets a variant value as TimeSpan.

 > `public` asTimeSpan(value: number)